joeletho/Georip/README.md

 - Visualize the predictions overlaid on the original images to assess accuracy and identify areas of interest.

 ### Viewing Images and Labels

+[View datasets](https://github.com/joeletho/FTCNN/blob/main/notebooks/yolo_dataview.ipynb) or a subset, as a pair of images and/or annotations.
+This is especially useful to visually validate your data (i.e. all image operations are sound and annotation pixels map to the correct pixels), so that when you start training, you can be assured the data is correct.

 To view images and their associated labels, open the relevant notebook in the notebooks/ folder.
 These notebooks provide a way to: